 The 100-mile Chena River that runs through the heart of Fairbanks is a natural venue offering year-round activities and celebrations.
-During the winter months, there’s plenty to get excited about on the frozen Chena, like the epic 1,000-mile Yukon Quest International Sled Dog Race or the Iron Dog—“the world’s longest, toughest snowmobile race.”
-In the summertime, you can watch the popular rubber duckie race that takes place during Golden Days or the off-beat regatta—a funky float down the Chena in contraptions created out of unusual objects and an extravagant amount of duct tape.
+During the winter months, there’s plenty to get excited about on the frozen Chena, like the epic Yukon Quest Alaska sled dog races.
+In the summertime, you can watch the popular rubber duckie race that takes place during Golden Days.

 River activities include the ever-popular riverboat cruises, paddleboarding, canoeing and kayaking in summer months and skiing, snowmobiling and dog mushing during the winter.
 You can take the three-mile river walk along the Chena any time of year and enjoy the interesting sites and sculptures along the way.
 Start off at the antler arch at the Morris Thompson Cultural and Visitors Center and head towards Golden Heart Plaza, continuing on past the bridges lined with flags and stroll down to beloved Pioneer Park.